jokerno1/GitStartedWorkshop/README.md

 * Example

 My name is John Wang, I'm an instructor at CPP so I'm on the workshop module.
-I have finish my course in April 2016.
+I have finished my course in 2016.
 I love keeping up with the latest tech on twitter.
-Here is my second change on this file.

-This is a test for branching